SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline Dynamic Monitoring.md

 ### Activation

-This pageincludes all relevant parameters taken into account for the **dynamic monitoring** of elements.
+This page includes all relevant parameters taken into account for the **dynamic monitoring** of elements.

 - **Service Status**: This parameter toggles the monitoring of elements.